Archives: Blog

 Why Stretching Isn’t Working: Hamstring Edition

-Author: Dr. Ben Fan, DPT, CSCS, CMP Stretching is something a lot of us do, but have we ever thought about why?
-Of course we have.
-The muscle is tight, so to fix it we stretch it.
-That makes sense, if the only reason why a muscle is “tight” or “restricted” is because it […]
+Author: Dr. Ben Fan, DPT, CSCS, CMP Stretching is something most of us do, but have we ever stopped to think about why.
+Usually the logic is simple.
+The muscle feels tight, so we stretch it.
+If a muscle is tight because it is shortened, stretching it to make it longer makes sense.
+But […]

 Read More